 To access their TC Gmail account students activate the Columbia University Network ID (UNI) which gives them entry to myTC.
 This portal also includes access to Columbia libraries and databases, course management systems and TC Apps.
-In addition to TC Gmail, students also have a Columbia University email account, called CubMail.
-It is recommended that you forward your CubMail to your TC Gmail account.
-Information on how to do this is at http://uni.columbia.edu, under "Login to Manage Your UNI Account" and "Email Forwarding."
-The UNI is also required to log into computers in the library, student labs, student lounge, and kiosks located in the halls of Teachers College.
+The UNI is also required to log into computers in the student labs, student lounge, and kiosks located in the halls of Teachers College.
 TC Gmail accounts are kept for life after graduation.
 If a student does not register again but does not graduate, the TC Gmail account stays active for 3 more semesters.
-CubMail accounts expire early in the semester following the last date of registration, regardless of graduation.
-Columbia email forwarding continues indefinitely after graduation, but continues for only three semesters for those students who stop attending without earning a degree.
 More information on the Columbia University Network Identifier can be found on the Columbia University Information Technology page: www.columbia.edu/cuit.